-DO NOT LET THE ENGINE IDLE WITH THE VEHICLE AT STANDSTILL TO WARM UP THE ENGINE AND REACH THE OPERATING TEMPERATURE OF ENGINE OIL.
+DO NOT LET THE ENGINE IDLE WITH THE VEHICLE AT STANDSTILL TO WARM UP THE ENGINE OIL AND REACH THE OPERATING TEMPERATURE OF ENGINE OIL.
 OIL IS BEST CHECKED AFTER RUNNING FOR ABOUT 15 KM (10 miles).

-- Shut off the engine.

-- Keep the vehicle upright with both wheels on the ground.

-- Unscrew and remove the cap/dipstick

-(1) placed on the gearbox right side.

-- The level is correct if the oil is on the rim of the hole of the level plug (1).
+- Shut off the engine. - Keep the vehicle upright with both wheels on the ground. - Undo and remove the dipstick opening (1) located on the right side of the gearbox. - The level is correct if the oil is close to the hole of the dipstick (1).